OFFIS-mosaik/mosaik/docs/tutorials/apache-superset.rst

 Visualizing Data in Apache Superset
 ===================================

 After connecting the database to superset the data can now be visualized.
+This tutorial shows data that is saved in a Timescale database. *This data is saved using the MultiWriter2 of the mosaik Timescale adapter.*
 To do this first the data needs to be extracted from the databae using SQL.
 This is done in the SQL Lab:

 .. figure:: /_static/tutorials/superset/SQL_LAB.png